morethanmaps/morethanmaps.github.io/mangrove-gulf-workshop.md

     <figcaption>Pixels where the NDVI Difference was negative representing possible loss in vegetation.</figcaption>
 </figure>

 Your *vegetation* loss image should look the same as the above.
 Your map of vegetation loss could include non-mangrove vegetation.
-In the final section you will refine the map to reduce the likelihood of non-mangrove vegetation being included.
+In the next section you will refine the map to reduce the likelihood of non-mangrove vegetation being included.

 ## Summary